tomgxz/Kraken/README.md

 mindmap
   root((MAIN))

-    (Editor Opened)
-        (Check for user permissions)
-            (If editor, run as normal)
-            (If viewer, direct to the preview page) (If private, display an error screen)
-        (Load files from server)
-            (Necessary files will be listed in the siteDat json file) (HTML will be populated with kraken data attributes) (Apply all of the necessary CSS and JavaScript) (Use dedicated style and script tags, instead of importing them)

-    (Action taken)
-        (Store action in action log)
-            (This can be accessed for undos, redos and saves)

-    (Editor Saved)
-        (If an element is selected, prompt to deselect to save) (Fetch HTML from editor)
-            (Remove imported CSS and JavaScript from HTML block) (Remove any current selected tags)
-            (Update any changed HTML files in the server storage) (Look at action log for any changes to imported files) (If changes, update sideDat json file as necessary)

-    (Display settings changed)
-        (If aspect ratio has been altered)
-            (Append necessary data attributes to container element) (Resize container as necessary)
-            (Update JavaScript displaysize variables)
-                (So that it knows what CSS and HTML to update, if necessary, and which subroutines to call on event listeners)

-    (Element Selected)
-        (If locked, pass)
-            (Display unlock button)
-        (Check for attributes to determine functionality)
-            (If styleable, populate style area with relevant options) (Listen for hovers and selects to add styling) (Listen for deselection of element to update styles) (If draggable, draw a bounding box)
-                (Listen for click and hold)
-            (If resizable, draw a bounding box with resize points) (Listen for click and hold)
-        (Append necessary selected tags)

-    (Section Selected)
-        (If locked, pass)
-            (Display unlock button)
-        (Check for attributes to determine functionality)
-            (If styleable, populate style area with relevant options) (Listen for hovers and selects to add styling) (Listen for deselection of element to update styles) (If draggable, listen for click and hold) (If resizable, listen for hover over bottom border) (Display a resize toggle and listen for click and hold) (Append necessary selected tags)
+    Editor Opened
+        Check for user permissions
+            If editor, run as normal
+            If viewer, direct to the preview page
+            If private, display an error screen
+        Load files from server
+            Necessary files will be listed in the siteDat json file HTML will be populated with kraken data attributes Apply all of the necessary CSS and JavaScript Use dedicated style and script tags, instead of importing them

+    Action taken
+        Store action in action log
+            This can be accessed for undos, redos and saves

+    Editor Saved
+        If an element is selected, prompt to deselect to save.
+        Fetch HTML from editor
+            Remove imported CSS and JavaScript from HTML block Remove any current selected tags
+            Update any changed HTML files in the server storage Look at action log for any changes to imported files If changes, update sideDat json file as necessary

+    Display settings changed
+        If aspect ratio has been altered
+            Append necessary data attributes to container element Resize container as necessary
+            Update JavaScript displaysize variables
+                So that it knows what CSS and HTML to update, if necessary, and which subroutines to call on event listeners

+    Element Selected
+        If locked, pass
+            Display unlock button
+        Check for attributes to determine functionality
+            If styleable, populate style area with relevant options Listen for hovers and selects to add styling Listen for deselection of element to update styles If draggable, draw a bounding box
+                Listen for click and hold
+            If resizable, draw a bounding box with resize points Listen for click and hold
+        Append necessary selected tags

+    Section Selected
+        If locked, pass
+            Display unlock button
+        Check for attributes to determine functionality
+            If styleable, populate style area with relevant options Listen for hovers and selects to add styling Listen for deselection of element to update styles If draggable, listen for click and hold
+            If resizable, listen for hover over bottom border Display a resize toggle and listen for click and hold Append necessary selected tags
 ```